 To dispel a common misunderstanding, Spiritual Life Coaching is not religion, and does not promote or endorse any specific church or system of dogma or belief.
 Spiritual Life Coaching guides clients in deepening your direct connection with your Soul, and the non-physical dimension wherein is the Source of Ultimate Being.

 When we understand ourselves from a spiritual perspective, and learn how to tap into the spiritual dimension, we access guidance, strength and power, and greater meaning in our lives.
 With the integrated and synthesized holistic combination of Energy Psychology and Spiritual Life Coaching, you discover your profound purpose, and the meaning and reasons for your unique life path.
-Client then are empowered to heal and release the hidden, roots causes of your challenges, and then consciously co-create the life you Desire instead.
+You then are empowered to heal and release the hidden, roots causes of your challenges, and then consciously co-create the life you Desire instead.